justinwon777/HumanCompanions/.github/ISSUE_TEMPLATE/bug_report.md

 Human Companions version:

 **Additional info**
-Add any of the following if you can:
+Add anything that would help figure out the issue, such as...
 - Screenshots
 - Videos
 - Logs